 3. Reduce stress

-The effects of this kind of stress can spill over into many areas of life, causing tension within our relationships which can lead to anxiety, exhaustion, reduced libido and depression.
-Continuous high levels of stress can cause our cortisol levels to be reduced and this will end up supressing our immune system.
+The effects of stress can spill over into many areas of life, causing tension within our relationships which can lead to anxiety, exhaustion, reduced libido and depression.
+Continuous high levels of stress can cause our cortisol levels to be reduced and this will end up suppressing our immune system.

 Regular exercise (150 – 200 minutes a week), yoga, Thai Chi, meditation, visualisation are all useful options that help to reduce stress levels.